drdn/openRefine/200206-openrefine.md

 Splitting on a comma will not work with Authors because the names may include commas within them.

->When creating a spreasheet with multi-valued cells, choose a separator that will never appear in the cell values themselves.
+>When creating a spreadsheet with multi-valued cells, choose a separator that will never appear in the cell values themselves.
 Commas, colons, and semi-colons should be avoided as separators.

 # Exercise: Splitting the 'Subjects' Column